kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 #### Extauth Server

-To make our default extauth server work with MTLS, we need to edit the extauth deployment:
+To make the default extauth server work with mTLS, the extauth deployment takes in an additional environment

-`k edit -n gloo-system deploy/extauth`

-Add the following environment variable:
+variable:

 {{< highlight yaml "hl_lines=2-3" >}}
         env: